What is radioactivity?

 Stability or instability in radioactivity is connected with the pairing of nuclear spins or nuclear charge.
 Since all the elements in the periodic table are not radioactive.
 Nuclear scientist studies these types of problems and connected the stability or instability of the nucleus with the pairing of nuclear spin.

 - Nuclei with an even number of protons with an even number of neutrons are the most stable.
 Even number leads to spin pairing and odd number leads to unpaired spins.

 - Nuclei with either proton number or neutron number odd are slightly less stable than even-numbered ones.

-- The least stable radioactive isotopes are formed by odd number of proton and an odd number of neutron.
+- The least stable radioactive isotopes are formed by an odd number of proton and an odd number of neutron.

 Neutron to proton ratio